ChernXi/AI07_Project_2-Employee-Productivity-Prediction/README.md

   The garment industry is vital to human civilization and has a massive global demand.<br>

 To estimate their garment production capacity and ensure that production is completed on time, large garment production companies must track, analyse, and predict the productivity of their working teams.
-This is critical in order to maintain the company's reputation and avoid paying breach of contract penalties.<br>
+This is crucial in order to maintain the company's reputation and avoid paying breach of contract penalties.<br>

-Furthermore, a good prediction model was critical in the future development of the garment company because it provided information to streamline production lines and optimise production efficiency.<br>
+Furthermore, a good prediction model is essential in the future development of the garment company because it provides the information to streamline production lines and optimize production efficiency.<br>

 </details>